geraudmathe/Locomotive-fundamentals/README.md

 	You set the parameter ```Templatized``` as true, and select bellow the appropriate model you want templatize.

-	So to follow the example, we will display a full post here, using directly the ```posts``` instance :
+	To follow the example, we will display a full post here, using directly the ```posts``` instance (notice the singular) :

 	![templatized page template liquid](Locomotive-fundamentals/raw/master/images/templatize_template_liquid.png)

-**Note: in the 2.0 version, you can not have multiple nested levels of templatized pages.
+**Note: in Locomotive 2.0, you can't have multiple nested levels of templatized pages.
 It will be possible with the 2.1 version, if you need this feature now, have a look at [this](https://github.com/locomotivecms/engine/tree/2.1-dev) branch and [this](https://github.com/locomotivecms/engine/pull/125) discussion.**

 <a name="models_public_submission"></a>